jclif/maze-solver/README.md

 Maze Solver
 ===========

-An A* implementation of a maze solver.
+An ruby command-line maze solver utilizing an A* shortest path implementation.